 In allegoricalism, instead of “a more sure word of prophecy” (2 Pet 1:19), you end up with an ‘unsure’ word, with contradictions and chaos in the ranks, all of course in complete contrast to God, who is not the author of confusion, and in contrast to such passages as 2 Pet 1:21, which warn of private interpretation.
 Its a form of wresting scripture, and 2 Pet 3:16 declares it’s the “unlearned and unstable” who “wrest . . . the . . . scriptures, unto their own destruction.”
 To “wrest” means to pervert and twist Scripture and Biblical terminology and language in a false sense, the word carrying the idea of one being tortured and twisted on the rack.
 2 Pet 3:17 warns it is an “error of the wicked” and can cause true saints to fall from their steadfastness (stability).
 Imitating “saints” however will lap this all up as good puppy dogs.

 Below I will consider some examples and illustrations by pastor Tim Krahn from a diverse number of sermons in the O.T. (and some in the N.T.), who is a master at allegoricalizing Scripture (both O.T. and N.T. but especially O.T. — in fact, he once stated in a sermon ironically titled “The Sword of the Spirit” that he likes the O.T. for this, and thus consequently his preaching is flooded with this heresy) some with serious consequence.
-I had considered leaving his name out, but Biblical conviction dispelled such thoughts for three important reasons.
+I had considered leaving his name out, but Biblical conviction dispelled such an obnoxious thought for three important reasons.

 1. Spiritualizing Scripture, the eisegetical and disgraceful doctrine of allegoricalism, is a diabolical and corrupted practice of interpreting Scripture and exceedingly dangerous, producing confusion, contradiction, disgrace, and false doctrine.
 It is a serious matter concerning the truth of Scripture and people must be warned, lest I be guilty of transgressing the 9th commandment in concealing the truth or holding undue silence in this just cause (Rom 16:17; Ju 1:3; Lev 5:1; Ac 5:3, 8-9; 2 Tim 4:6), or holding my peace when error calls for reproof (Pr 24:23-25; 28:23; Ti 2:15; Lev 19:17) and complaint to others (Is 59:4; Rom 16:17; I Cor 1:11), to preserve and promote the truth between men (Ze 8:16), to stand for the truth (Pr 31:8-9; Ju 1:3; 1 Cor 16:13; Ezk 3:17) and contend against corruption of God's Word (Ju 1:3; 2 Pet 2:1; Rom 16:17).